-Two on stage, Max and Abbie.
-The former is around his mid-twenties, and the latter is in her late teens.
-It should be somewhat apparent that they are in separate rooms, in separate buildings, in separate cities.
-But, also, they should be free to interact with the whole space, and with each other at any point.
-Abbie is sat cross-legged on the floor, whilst Max stands on a box, seemingly ready to deliver a speech.
+There are only ever two characters on stage: Abbie and Max.
+The latter is in her late teens, whilst the former is in his mid-twenties.
+It should be apparent that the pair are in separate rooms, in separate buildings, in separate cities.
+Yet, also, they should be able to be able to interact with one another, and the entire space.
+At the start of the piece Abbie is sat cross-legged on the floor, watching with a rapt expression Max, who stands elevated, as if ready to deliver a speech.

 Max: Sex.
-There’s nothing that sums up this current society better than that one, all-encompassing word.
-It used to be, back in the good old Victorian times, that men and women would shudder at even the mildest thought.
-But, oh, how those dreary times have changed.
-It’s everywhere now!
-And in such an amazingly wide array!
-In TV, film, books, adverts, classrooms, everywhere you look it’s a tit here and a knob there!
+If one thing sums up this current society best, it’s that one, all-encompassing word.
+Back in the good old Victorian times men and women would shudder at even the mildest thought of a bit of slap-and-tickle.
+But – Oh – how those dreary days are gone.
+Sex is everywhere now!
+You can’t move for it.
+In TV, film, books, adverts, classrooms – everywhere you look it’s a tit here and a knob there!
 What an age to be fucking in!
 It can be raw, it can be primal, it can be beautiful, it can be artistic, it can be anything you want it to be!
+The age of prudes is over!
 Without sex what would we be?
 Who would we be?
 Nothing, that’s what!
 Sex is and always will be the main purpose and past time for we simple beings.
-So, I ask, what the hell is wrong with us?
-I say ‘Us’ because, I’m sure, if you’re reading this, you too must be one of those illusive creatures known as ‘Asexual’.
-Perhaps you came to me and my humble little blog in search of answers – or, if you’re WizardPrik22, to post stupid Gifs in the comment section, I know who you are, believe me.
+So, with that sobering thought in mind, I ask: what the hell is wrong with us?
+I say ‘Us’ because, if you’re reading this, I can only assume you too must be one of those illusive creatures known as ‘Asexual’.
+Perhaps you came to me and my humble little blog in search of answers – or, if you’re WizardPrik22, to post stupid Gifs in the comment section – I know who you are, believe me.
 If you are here for answers, then I’m afraid I must disappoint you.
-I barely have any answers myself, and the number I do have is too small to share.
+What answers I do have are too few to share.
 All I can do is type these short, cynical articles and send them hurtling off into the web.
 I may as well be shouting down the toilet for all the good it does me.
 Still, there’s at least one person reading these things – I know, I check.
 So, for you, sad and lonely reader – or WizardPrik22, I can at least share my own experiences of living life as an asexual man.
 Now, where was I – I apologise, by the way.
-There’s no one better for going off on an inevitably pointless tangent.
+My expertise lies in inevitably pointless tangents.
 Ah, yes, I remember.
 Sex!
 The be all and end all of the human experience.
 Without it we would not be; so, why are there some of us for whom the very act is – well, can I say abhorrent?
 I don’t know if that is the word, but something similar.
-Anyway; sex.
 Everyone loves it, can’t get enough of it.
 Whether man and woman, man and man, woman and woman, man and woman and man, or woman and woman and woman and man, people seem to think it’s absolutely great.
 Except me, and, presumably, you.
 For me it’s just . . .
-I don’t know, sometimes I find it hard to find the words.
-Which is surprising, I mean, did you just read the mammoth of text above?
+I don’t know, sometimes the words avoid me.
+Which is surprising, I mean, did you just read the mammoth-sized block of text just now?
 But, like my feeling towards physical touch, when I try and find the words . . . there’s just an empty void.
 Everything about it just confuses me!
 I mean, not the technical aspect.
 What’s there not to get?
 But in terms of . . .
-Look, let’s put it this way.
-You know how with some people, when they touch someone, they say it’s like an electric shock?
+Look, let’s put it this way; You know how with some people, when they have that first touch, they say it’s like an electric shock?
 Well, how many of you have ever actually had an electric shock?
 It’s –

 Abbie: I have!